 Step 1.
 Check the requirements

-Confirm if you expect 5000 or more people to your event and whether your event will have an impact on train, tram and/or bus services.
-If this is the case you must complete the event notification forms and return them to The Department of Planning, Transport and Infrastructure.
+Confirm if you expect 5,000 or more people to your event and whether your event will have an impact on train, tram and/or bus services.
+If this is the case you must complete the event notification forms and return them to Department for Infrastructure and Transport.

 Step 2.
 Receive assessment advice

-The Department of Planning, Transport and Infrastructure will advise you if a Public Transport Plan is needed and whether you need to attend a meeting, within one month of receiving your event notification form.
+The Department for Infrastructure and Transport will advise you if a Public Transport Plan is needed and whether you need to attend a meeting, within one month of receiving your event notification form.
 Where notification has been made less than 6 months prior to the event, a determination will be provided as soon as practicable.

 Step 3.
 Public Transport Plan determination

-Within 1 month of receiving the completed Event Notification form, DPTI will formally advise the Venue Manager of the determination for special passenger transport services.
+Within 1 month of receiving the completed Event Notification form, DIT will formally advise the Venue Manager of the determination for special passenger transport services.
 This could include: